gmendozah/gmendozah/README.md

 ## Hi, I'm [Geovani](https://www.linkedin.com/in/geovanimendozah/)! :wave:

-I am a person who sees this world as rich, interesting, and full of meaning, likes dealing with challenging problems, likes to learn new things everyday and willing to help meaningful causes.
+I am a person who sees this world as rich, interesting, and full of meaning, likes dealing with challenging problems, likes to learn new things and willing to help meaningful causes.

 The tech ecosystem changes constantly and rapidly, there are new technologies and libraries coming out everyday.
 By realizing this, I strategized to adapt as quickly as possible.
 In such a changing environment, I understood that my ability to learn fast was crucial in order to acquire new skills and knowledge.